Welcome to today's edition of the Rush 24-7 podcast.

 Mr. Miyagi just snapped it right up.

-Look at that intense luck.
+Look at that intense look.

-It was a dirty hairy make my day moment.
+It was a dirty, hairy, make-my-day moment.

-And uh at the end of the interview, he picked up a napkin off the table and said, I clean up after my self, and he picked up the fly off the carpet.
+And at the end of the interview, he picked up a napkin off the table and said, I clean up after myself.

-What a guy!
+What a guy.

-A dirty hairy moment wiping out a fly, a sucker.
+A dirty, hairy moment wiping out a fly, a sucker.

 They're treating this like Obama wiped out Osama bin Laden.